Major Guitar Chords: Introduction To G, C, A, and F major

 Some C Major guitar chord insights:

-• The C Major guitar chord is written in songs with a capital letter (C) with no signs or numbers to its right.
+• The C major guitar chord is written as a capital letter (C) with no additional signs or numbers.

-• It is the first chord in songs like All I want, and let it be, for example.
+• It is the first chord in songs like All I Want and Let It Be.

-• It is a major triad that is built out of three notes.
-C, E, and G.
+• The C major chord is a major triad, consisting of three notes: C, E, and G.

 Songs In The C Major scale: